Generic selectors

 Despite this, British people take great pride in their multicultural heritage, seeing variety as an essential part of their identity.
 Modern hair products have also allowed for greater experimentation with appearance, further reflecting the evolving social norms of the UK.

-See Also Traditional British Clothing
+See Also British Costumes

 4. How Tall are British People?